ofelia-labs/ha-addons/chrony-nts/DOCS.md

 ## Security notes
 - NTS protects **upstream** time with TLS-established cookies; your LAN still uses classic NTP (widely supported).
-- `local_fallback` us ** off** by default to avoid serving possibly-wrong time if cut off from upstream.
+- `local_fallback` is **off** by default to avoid serving possibly-wrong time if cut off from upstream.
 - Keep `allow` scoped to your LAN subnets unless you explicitly want to serve broader networks.

 ## Updating
-- Update via the Add-on Store UI as exual.
+- Update via the Add-on Store UI as usual.
 - After updates, give chronyd ~30 seconds to re-handshake NTS and reselect sources.

 ## Credits & license